betterscientificsoftware/bssw.io/Articles/Blog/2023-03-numfocus.md

 # NumFOCUS: A Fiscal Sponsor of Scientific Software

 <!-- Begin deck text -->
-Since its inception in 2012, NumFOCUS has served as a fiscal sponsor for more than 100 projects, many of which are used every day by adademic and industrial researchers while promoting open practices in research, data, and scientific computing.
+Since its inception in 2012, NumFOCUS has served as a fiscal sponsor for more than 100 projects, many of which are used every day by adademic and industrial researchers, while promoting open practices in research, data, and scientific computing.
 <!-- End deck text -->

 #### Contributed by Andy R. Terrel